EL Roadmap at a Glance: Information SheetInformation sheet providing a brief overview of the EL Roadmap.

 A Common Vision for Educating English Learners:

-English learners fully and meaningfully access and participate in a 21st century education from early childhood through grade twelve that results in their attaining high levels of English proficiency, mastery of grade level standards, and opportunities to develop proficiency in multiple languages.
+English learners fully and meaningfully access and participate in a twenty-first century education from early childhood through grade twelve that results in their attaining high levels of English proficiency, mastery of grade level standards, and opportunities to develop proficiency in multiple languages.

 California schools affirm, welcome, and respond to a diverse range of EL strengths, needs, and identities.
 California schools prepare graduates with the linguistic, academic and social skills and competencies they require for college, career, and civic participation in a global, diverse, and multilingual world, thus ensuring a thriving future for California.